ryanduchin/music-video-collector/README.md

 I will work on getting the youtube API to work and creating a video show view.
 I will also create the two subviews that have an image of the video and some basic information.

 [Details][phase-three]

+### Phase 3.5: Feeds, Users
+Adding in late - will add the controllers/routes in Rails for new feeds Will create show pages for other users

+[Details][phase-three]